dtaylorbiz/dtaylorbiz.github.io/_docs/services-1.md

 ---
-title: Services 1
 docs-question: To add a barber at /services page
 docs-category: services
 ---

-In siteleaf panel, select Pages.
-Select About.
-Check out the metadata, 'about_video_id'.
-Similar to changing the Noisy Films video, this has to be a vimeo link.
-Here is an example vimeo link: https://vimeo.com/242484745.
-For the metadata, only use the numbers from the link to replace in this metadata section.
-Select Save.
+In siteleaf panel, select Barbers.
+Click on Add New Barber in upper right hand corner.

+Fill out the following variables.
+There is placeholder text to guide you.

++ title
++ avatar
++ name
++ description

+When finished, click Save.
+Upper right hand corner.